Levi861/Scratch-Project/README.md

 Moves one lane left |Moves one lane right | Stops coin spin

->"This is my favorate game
->of all time" - David murry
+>"This is my favorate game of all time" - David Murrrrry